ThienMD/asus-z390p-catalina/README.md

 * Patch DSDT
 When you in Clover boot screen, you press F4 to genegrate a original DSDT, It will be located in: EFI/Clover/ ... tobe continue
+### Tools will need for hackintosh
+* Hackintool: Use to patch apple framebuffer, when you want to use hdmi, display port integrated.
+* Clover Configurator: Mount EFI Partion (This is a place to contain clover boot loader, we will use this tool very much
 ### Relavants:
 * Tonymac:
 * Hackintosher